utelle/apsw-sqlite3mc/README.rst

 files are not populated until the first write.
 SQLite3MultipleCiphers can't check keys are correct until the first access, and the database is populated.
 You shouldn't set or change keys while in a transaction.
-In order to ensure files are populated and the keys provided are correct, use the following approach.
+In order to ensure files are populated, and the keys and cipher configuration provided are correct, use the following method.

 .. code-block:: python